Almond flour can replace white flour but requires recipe adjustments due to differences in texture, moisture, and binding properties.

 Will Baked Goods Be Different If I Substitute Almond Flour For White Flour?

-Yes, baked goods will be denser and moister due to almond flour’s fat content and lack of gluten.
+Yes, baked goods will usually be denser, richer, and more tender due to almond flour’s fat content and lack of gluten.
 They may also have a slightly sweet, nutty flavor.
-Expect a different texture—more crumbly or heavy—compared to lighter items made with white flour.
+Expect a different texture—often more crumbly or moist—compared to lighter items made with white flour.

 Are There Any Limitations When You Substitute Almond Flour For White Flour?

 Substituting almond flour for white flour isn’t always straightforward.
-Without gluten, dough won’t rise the same way, which can affect breads and cakes.
+Without gluten, dough won’t rise or stretch the same way, which can affect breads, pizza crusts, and some cakes.
 Some recipes may not work well without significant changes or additional binding agents to hold ingredients together.

 The Bottom Line – Can You Substitute Almond Flour For White Flour?